dotnet/EntityFramework.Docs/entity-framework/core/modeling/generated-properties.md

 [!code-csharp[Main](../../../samples/core/Modeling/GeneratedProperties/FluentAPI/ComputedColumn.cs?name=StoredComputedColumn&highlight=3)]

-> [!NOTE]
-> Support for creating stored computed columns was added in EF Core 5.0.

 ## Primary keys

 By convention, non-composite primary keys of type short, int, long, or Guid are set up to have values generated for inserted entities if a value isn't provided by the application.
 Your database provider typically takes care of the necessary configuration; for example, a numeric primary key in SQL Server is automatically set up to be an IDENTITY column.